gabbiurlaro/aml22-ego/README.md

 ### 2. Google Colab

-You can also run the code on [Google Colab](https://colab.research.google.com/)
+You can also run the code on [Google Colab](https://colab.research.google.com/).

 - Upload all the scripts in this repo.
 - Prepare a proper notebook structured as the `train_classifier.py` script.

+As a reference, `colab_runner.ipynb` provides an example of how to set up a working environment in Google Colab.

 NOTE: you need to stay connected to the Google Colab interface at all times for your python scripts to keep training.